 - 124 total hours

 All degree-seeking students must satisfy general program requirements listed above and must also satisfy requirements detailed under the Elementary Education program.
 Students seeking secondary education licensure are encouraged to consider the accelerated Master of Arts in Teaching program.

 Elementary Education (Grades K–6) Program Requirements (ELED)

-Students who are seeking their first licensure must take a minimum of 30 credit hours in education at Westminster College and must also meet college residency requirements.
+Students who are seeking their first licensure must take a minimum of 30 credit hours in education at Westminster University and must also meet the university's residency requirements.
 All coursework must be planned with the student’s advisor.
-Elementary education majors must have an academic or teaching content minor.
+Elementary Education majors must have an academic or teaching content minor.

-Acceptable academic or teaching minors and acceptable transfer academic or teaching minors must be approved by the dean or program director.
+Acceptable academic or teaching minors and acceptable transfer academic or teaching minors must be approved by program director.

 |Requirement Description||Credit Hours||Prerequisites|

 While the themes of diversity and cultural awareness run throughout the program, a specific cultural awareness requirement is also included to help our students become better teachers of the diverse student populations in Utah and the U.S. This requirement may be met by successfully completing one of the following: